 In Q1 2020/21, the first full quarter impacted by the restrictions put in place due to the coronavirus pandemic, the number of local applications received was 2,284.
 This was the lowest number received in any quarter since the transfer of planning powers.
-During the following four quarters there were consecutive increases in the number of local applications received, with the 3,930 received in Q1 2021/22 the highest quarterly total since transfer.
-The number of local applications received in the most recent two quarters reported have declined from this peak.
+During the following four quarters there were consecutive increases in the number of local applications received, with the 3,928 received in Q1 2021/22 the highest quarterly total since transfer.
+The number of local applications received over the latest four quarters have declined from this peak.
 Refer to Table 4.1.

-Across councils the number of local applications received during Q3 2021/22 ranged from 406 in Newry, Mourne and Down to 199 in Antrim and Newtownabbey.
+Across councils the number of local applications received during Q1 2022/23 ranged from 386 in Newry, Mourne and Down to 199 in both Antrim and Newtownabbey and Mid and East Antrim.

-Seven councils reported a decrease in the number of local applications received in Q3 2021/22 compared with the previous quarter.
-The decrease was greatest in Derry and Strabane, where the number of local applications received was down by nearly one quarter (24.6%).
-Over the same period three councils reported an increase with the largest increase reported in Belfast (8.3%).
-There was no change in Mid and East Antrim over the quarter.
+Seven councils reported a decrease in the number of local applications received in Q1 2022/23 compared with the previous quarter.
+The decrease was greatest in Derry and Strabane, where the number of local applications received was down by 21.9%.
+Over the same period four councils reported an increase with the largest increase reported in Mid and East Antrim (16.4%).